 No two cases are the same, but you deserve the chance to recover financially from your losses.

-A potential recovery from a legal claim or lawsuit connected to retinal maculopathy or blindness related to Elmiron may include your past & future medical expenses, lost income, pain & suffering, mental anguish, punitive damages, and wrongful death damages.
+Your potential recovery from a legal claim or lawsuit connected to a Ozempic-related gastroparesis, CVS, gallbladder diseases, or death may include your past & future medical expenses, lost income, pain & suffering, mental anguish, punitive damages, and wrongful death damages.

-If you or a loved one took Elmiron for 6 months or longer and developed maculopathy, let KNR assess your damages and eligibility for compensation.
+If you or a loved one took Ozempic or other GLP-1 medication before you developed gastroparesis or other intestinal afflictions, let KNR assess your damages and eligibility for compensation.
 With our experience and resources, we can help secure what you’re entitled to without risk or up-front cost.